 Tips for Investing

 - All investing should start with a carefully thought-out financial plan and corresponding investment strategy.
 Therefore, you should consider talking to a financial advisor for expert help in both areas.
-SmartAsset’s matching tool can help you find a financial professional in your area to walk you through the ins and outs of your finances and put together the right long-term plan for your money.
-If you’re ready, get started now.
+SmartAsset’s matching tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Now that you know how these platforms stack up, it’s a great time to learn more about them.
 In our dedicated brokerage reviews, we go into the details on both Vanguard and TD Ameritrade.